AppliNH/me-portfolio/content/english/portfolio/outlook-addon.md

 Complete POC allowing to remotely interact with the Divalto Infinity ERP from an email received in any Outlook client (mobile, web, client lourd), through an Outlook Add-on.

-This whole system has been realized during my apprenticeship at Divalto, in the context of my IT Engineer studies, as my 2nd year project.
+This whole system has been realized during my apprenticeship at Divalto, in the context of my CS Engineer studies, as my 2nd year project.

 I've published in openSource a cleaned version of the Outlook add-on only, which can be used as a base for any Outlook add-on project.
 [See here !](https://github.com/PrimitivoFR/Outlook-Web-AddOn-template)